Akensio/wave-particle-duality-experiment-data/simulation/docs/diffraction_equations.md

 ### Multiple Slit Interference

-For a grating with N slits of spacing d, the intensity pattern is given by:
+For a grating with N slits of spacing d, the intensity pattern on a far screen is given by:

 $$I(\theta) = I_0 \left( \frac{\sin(N\delta/2)}{\sin(\delta/2)} \right)^2$$